 Preheat oven to 425 degrees.

-PS Here’s a pic of our merry band.
+Here’s a pic of our merry band on our way to Florida.
 We are 6 kids and counting on this trip!
 These six are easy, and fun, but I was thinking how DO the Duggers do it?
 For the record I’m not cut out to be a dugger.
 And yes I just made their proper name into a common noun.
-I think it’s in the dictionary already….er maybe now it will be.
-Anyway let me present to you the gang….
+Anyway let me present to you the gang!
+Gosh I love (to feed) these people.